microsoft/botframework-solutions/docs/reference/skills/productivity-calendar.md

 - Time Remaining
   - *How long until my next meeting?*
   - *How many days are there until Thanksgiving?*

+### Skill Deployment

+The Calendar Skill require the following dependencies for end to end operation which are created through an ARM deployment script which you can modify as required.

+- Azure Web App
+- Azure Storage Account (Transcripts)
+- Azure Application Insights (Telemetry)
+- Azure CosmosDb (State)
+- Azure Cognitive Services - Language Understanding

+> Review the pricing and terms for the services and adjust to suit your scenario.

+**To deploy your services using the default configuration, follow the steps in this common [deployment documentation page](/docs/tutorials/assistantandskilldeploymentsteps.md) from the folder where your have cloned the GitHub repo.**

+### Authentication Connection Settings

+Your Authentication Connection and corresponding Application Registration should have the following Scopes added, these will be added automatically as part of Skill configuration where possible.

+- `User.Read`
+- `Calendars.ReadWrite`
+- `People.Read`

 ## Language Model